top of page

 • Case Study examples

-• The PFC Algorithm - from primary survey to pain assessment and control, ravine to nursing care, unwell ruminants to telemedicine, packaging, transport and handover.
+• The history of the PFC Algorithm - from primary survey to pain assessment and control, assassins to social observations, ravine to nursing care, unwell ruminants to telemedicine, packaging, transport and handover.

 • Introduction to field documentation